nihao-wiki/nihao/docs/en/guide/communication.md

-# Communicating in China: Tips and Tools
+# Communicating in China: Mobile Phone and Apps

 ## Stay Online